 While these are, by no means, the only options available, they are some of the most effective and most used.

 STOP Military Suicide

 Military suicide rates are 50% higher than civilian rates.
 This is why VA Claims Insider has partnered with Stop Military Suicide to stand against this epidemic which has taken over our veterans for far too long.

 This organization gives veterans real and practical ways to fight back.
 Through the veteran crisis hotline, you can call and have a battle buddy to talk with.
 While in the civilian world there are so many people who don’t understand what you’re going through.

 The iBattleBuddy initiative is a program through STOP Military Suicide which partners each active-duty military member or Post 9/11 veteran with a battle buddy who had similar experiences as you.
 It is completely confidential, the only way they would have information about you is if you tell them.
-To get started with this program, follow this link.

 Depression and anxiety are a regular occurring condition for many veterans, but far too few of them have received the help they deserve.

 Help is available in the form of effective treatments, and it has been proven to be effective